elcicd/el-CICD-docs/tutorial.md

 #### Confirm the Configuration of the `test-cicd` Project in GitHub

 Go to GitHub, and click on any of the demo repositories you cloned, go to repository's settings, and if you check both the webhooks and deploy keys, you should now see both having been just added.
-Assuming you are using CRC for the demo, the webhook will not work, since the link is not accessible from GitHub.
+Assuming you are using CRC for the tutorial, the webhook will not work, since the link is not accessible from GitHub.

 ## Non-prod SDLC Support